 Engaging our network of both visiting and local scholars, we provide teaching demonstrations, curriculum development support, and individualized coaching at the building and classroom levels.
 Designed in consultation with participating teachers and school leaders, this often includes coordinated, collaborative applications for grant funding.

 Small groups of teacher-researchers come together on a regular basis throughout the school year to think collaboratively and reflectively about their teaching.
-We currently offer one Mathematics Thought Community and one Literacy Thought Community.
-Admission to these groups is by application only; applications for the 2018-2019 academic year are due on August 31, 2018.
+We currently offer one Mathematics Leadership Group and one Literacy Leadership Group.
+Admission to these groups is by application only.

 True to the tenets of workshop teaching, we believe in showcasing student work within the larger community outside of the classroom.
 We routinely host public readings in bookstores, coffee shops, libraries, or other community venues, inviting students to experience "publishing" by sharing their completed texts or works-in-progress aloud in a modified open mic style, just as professional authors do.